LangChain provides a mix of methods and tools for structuring LLM outputs. Below are some of the most commonly used ones:

 and the other for ingredients

-, both of which are expected to be strings.
+, both expected to be strings.

 from langchain.output_parsers import ResponseSchema, StructuredOutputParser